 One of the anxieties that I’ve often heard expressed regarding voice biometrics is how does the technology account for the natural aging of our voice?
 Through our personal experience, we all know that the voice we had as a child is quite different from the voice we now have as an adult.
 Fortunately, as I’ll demonstrate with a series of examples, voice biometrics is quite indifferent to the age of our voice!

 To prove this point, I performed several tests using the voices of well know actors that have a wealth of voice recordings available in the public domain.
 In full disclosure, to perform these tests I had to disable Nuance’s standard playback detection algorithms in our voice biometric system.
-Performing voice biometric verifications with recorded audio would clearly not be feasible in a real-world deployment, as I’ve written about in a previous blog, which you can read here.

 The first test that I conducted involves my childhood action movie idol, Arnold Schwarzenegger.
 The Austrian-born star of the Terminator film series, who would later become the governor of California, has an instantly recognizable voice.
 Our very own brain-powered voice biometric engines can easily identify his voice, whether we are listening to a rerun of the 1984 movie Terminator, or a recent interview featuring Mr. Schwarzenegger.
 So, given this, how does a voice biometric engine perform?
 To find out I enrolled 40 seconds of his voice from an interview Mr. Schwarzenegger delivered in 2015 that was available on YouTube.
 I then ran a voice biometric check on three seconds of Mr. Schwarzenegger’s voice from the movie Pumping Iron from 1977 that was also available on YouTube.
 Despite a 38-year difference between these two recordings, the voice biometric engine had no trouble recognizing that this was the same person, at banking-grade security settings.